-The nuclear disaster in Japan in 2011 accelerated what is known as 'energy transformation' (Energiewende), especially the resolution to exit nuclear energy and also the intention to limit fossil energy production in favour of sustainable electricity, heat and mobility.
-In the following years, there was a boom in renewable energy projects: in the first half of 2018, renewable energy already accounted for approximately 36 per cent of German energy production.
+The nuclear disaster in Japan in 2011 accelerated what is known as 'energy transformation' especially the resolution to exit nuclear energy and also the intention to limit fossil energy production in favour of sustainable electricity, heat and mobility.
+In the following years, there was a boom in renewable energy projects: in 2019, renewable energy already accounted for approximately 42 per cent of German gross electricity consumption.
 The EEG prescribes a further growth to 40-45 per cent by 2025, 55-60 per cent by 2035 and at least 80 per cent by 2050.

 The increase in decentralised production, however, entails a need to ensure grid stability and grid capacity.
-One reply is the ongoing expansion of grid capacity both on the level of the transmission grids and the distribution grids.
+An appropriate response is the ongoing expansion of grid capacity both on the level of the transmission grids and the distribution grids.
 In addition, there are efforts to increase demand-side management and to make feed-in more flexible, including by using energy storage.
 Smart technological solutions may be expected to form an essential basis of the ongoing energy transformation.
-A further goal is sector connectivity; ie, using renewable energy to reduce the CO2 footprint in the heat and mobility sectors.
+A further goal is sector connectivity; that is, using renewable energy to reduce the CO2 footprint in the heat and mobility sectors.